tragle/ragle.io/articles/5-world-simulator.md

 }
 ```

 Actix responds to requests from the web asynchronously using an actor-based model.
-The `AppState` struct contains global data that each Actix worker will have available to it.
+We define an `AppState` struct to contain global data which each Actix worker will have available to it.

 The `channel` field holds a one-way messaging message channel through which Actix will communicate to another thread.